freesky86/SpringBoot/README.md

 	the method name defined here should be same as the "id" attribute value of <selelct> element in CityMapperCustom.xml.

 ## Redis with Spring Boot
+RedisController.java

+How to use Redis, refer to RedisTester.java

 ## interceptor
 ## security